SaraCurran/CSDE502-Sp26/index.md

   * Wang, Feng, Yong Cai, Ke Shen, and Stuart Gietel-Basten. ["Is demography just a numerical exercise?
 Numbers, politics, and legacies of China’s one-child policy."](https://jyang32.github.io/CSDE502-Sp25/Readings/The%20Boneyard/Wang_Cai_DemographyOneChild_2018.pdf) Demography 55, no. 2 (2018): 693-719.

 # Acknowledgment
-This course website is built from the course materials prepared by **Dr. Jessica Godwin** in [Spring 2024](https://github.com/jlgodwin/CSDE502-Sp24).
+This course website is built based on the course materials prepared by **Dr. Jessica Godwin** in [Spring 2024](https://github.com/jlgodwin/CSDE502-Sp24).